stepantzov/BackBaseTest/README.md

 TestCoreSuite.class - contains Critical functionality related to CRUD operations;
 TestEdgeCasesSuite.class - contains all the Test Cases with medium priority, such as fields validation test cases;

-- According to above statement, to Run the necessary test suite please use the next Maven commands below:
+- According to above statement, to Run the necessary test suite, please use the next Maven commands below:

 **mvn install -DrunSuite=TestCoreSuite.class**